zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 servers are supposed to provide included in the input data.
 In that case a list of parent name servers has no meaning.

-The method will output a list of parent name server IP addresses.
+The Method will output a list of parent name server IP addresses.
 If the zone is the root zone or if the test is an undelegated test, the list is defined but empty.
 If the parent zone cannot be determined, then an undefined list is returned.

-This method must, in general, use the similar algorithm as Test Case [BASIC01], but the test case extracts more information.
+This Method must, in general, use the similar algorithm as Test Case [BASIC01], but the test case extracts more information.

 ### Inputs